 - 1. The stock is not in an overfished state. - 2.
-Fishing mortality is lower than many commonly-used reference points that are used as proxies for $F{MSY}$ . - 3.
+Fishing mortality is lower than many commonly-used reference points that are used as proxies for F{MSY} . - 3.
 Increasing F beyond 2006-2008 levels will not result in proportional increases in yield.

 The main binding conservation measure for North Pacific albacore established by the WCPFC is CMM 2005-03 which called for members not to increase fishing effort directed at North Albacore beyond the "current level".
 Similarly, in the IATTC, Resolution C-05-02 called for members not to increase fishing effort directed at North Albacore beyond the "current level".
-Neither resolution defines "current" explicitly.
+IATTC Resolution C-13-03 supplements C-05-02 and requires the reporting of fishing vessel information for 2007-2012.

 PO ALB-N Estimate Years Notes

 Recent catch 76 2011

 5-yr catch 79 2007-11

 MSY N/A

-F/F MSY <
+F/F {MSY} <

-B/B MSY >
+B/B {MSY} >

 TAC N/A